 Pericardial cavity

-This cavity envelops the heart and preserves its continuity except at the entry and exit points of the major vessels.
+This cavity envelops the heart except at the entry and exit points of the major vessels.
 The pericardial layers form two distinct 'tubes' encircling specific sets of these vessels: one interlinking the inferior vena cava, superior vena cava, and pulmonary veins, while the other connects the aorta and pulmonary trunk.
-The arrangement of these 'tubes' of pericardium and vessels within the cavity brings forth the oblique and transverse sinuses, which are recesses within the serous pericardium.
+The arrangement of these 'tubes' of pericardium and vessels within the cavity brings forth the oblique and transverse sinuses.
+These are recesses which lie within the serous pericardium.

-Excessive fluid accumulation in the pericardial cavity, termed pericardial effusion, has the potential to lead to cardiac tamponade.
-This condition occurs when the excess fluid accumulated in the pericardial cavity, exerts pressure on the heart and impedes its ability to pump blood effectively.
-Pericardiocentesis is a procedure used to both relieve this pressure and diagnose the cause of the effusion.
+Excessive fluid accumulation in the pericardial cavity, is called pericardial effusion.
+Pericardial effusion has the potential to lead to cardiac tamponade.
+This is a condition that occurs when the excess fluid accumulated in the pericardial cavity.
+This fluid then exerts pressure on the heart and impedes its ability to pump blood effectively.
+Pericardiocentesis is a procedure that is used to relieve this pressure and to diagnose the cause of the effusion.

 Terminology: |